fsharp/fsharp.org/use/windows/index.md

 after you have installed Visual F#.

 #### Note to ReSharper users ####
-When ReSharper is installed, the `Alt+Enter` shortcut key for the `Execute in Interactive` command of the F# project system doesn't work, because ReSharper overrides this shortcut key for its own purposes.
+When some versions of ReSharper are installed, the `Alt+Enter` shortcut key for the `Execute in Interactive` command of the F# project system doesn't work, because ReSharper overrides this shortcut key for its own purposes.
 However, there is no actual command clash, so you can keep using `Alt-Enter` both in F# and ReSharp without having to remap keys.

-To enable this, install the [resharper-fsi-friendly](https://github.com/citizenmatt/resharper-fsi-friendly) plugin.
+To enable this, either upgrade to ReSharper 8.0.10.1959 or greater, or install the [resharper-fsi-friendly](https://github.com/citizenmatt/resharper-fsi-friendly) plugin.

 <br />
 <br />